Linkedin-in Facebook-f Youtube

 Virtual Tag

-Ask all learners in the attendee pod to raise their virtual hand.
-The instructor begins by calling on a participant to share one topic/concept that was most meaningful to them.
-Once they’ve answered, they lower their hand and call on another participant with their hand still raised.
-The review activity continues until all virtual hands are down.
+Ask all participants to raise their virtual hand.
+Call on one learner to share a topic or concept that stood out to them.
+After responding, they lower their hand and select another participant whose hand is still raised.
+Continue until all hands are down.

 Word Relay

-Share your favorite review techniques in the comments section and help all of us add to our training toolbox!
+One last thing.
+I’d love for you to share your favorite review techniques in the comments and help expand everyone’s training toolbox!

 This article was first published February 13, 2017.